JanDitzen/xtbreak/README.md

  F(8|7)               5.61            16.90           14.12           12.26
  F(9|8)               4.89            16.99           14.45           12.57
 --------------------------------------------------------------------------------
-Detected number of breaks:                .
+Detected number of breaks: (min)          .
+1               1
+                           (max)          .
 3               3
 --------------------------------------------------------------------------------
+Null hypothesis rejected more than once after non-rejection.
-The detected number of breaks indicates the highest number of breaks for which the null hypothesis is rejected.
+ The detected number of breaks indicates the minimum and maximum number of breaks for which the null hypothesis is rejected.

 Estimation of break points
                                                            N    =     60
                                                            T    =     82
-                                                           SSR  =     25.99
+                                                           SSR  =     54.06
                                                       Trimming  =      0.10
 --------------------------------------------------------------------------------
   #      Index     Date                          [95% Conf.
 Interval]
 --------------------------------------------------------------------------------
   1        15      2020w19                       2020w18        2020w20
-  2        47      2020w51                       2020w50        2020w52
-  3        57      2021w9                        2021w8         2021w10
 --------------------------------------------------------------------------------
 Cross-section averages:
   with breaks: L.cases
 ```

 Using this we observe that the values of the test stastic across all F-Statistics are relatively low.
 We are never able to reject the hypothesis of no break at a level of 1\%.
-Using a level of 5\%, we are able to reject F(1|0) and F(3|2), which implies either no break or 2 breaks.
+Using a level of 5\%, we are able to reject F(1|0) and F(3|2), which implies either no break (indicated by .), 1 break or 3 breaks.
 We will investigate this next.

 We test the null of no breaks against up to 5 breaks and abbreviate hypothesis with ``h``: